SEVENFACT- coagulation factor viia recombinant human

 16. Withdraw the liquid drug from the vial(s), using an infusion syringe provided by the pharmacy; the syringe should be large enough to hold the prescribed dose.

-17. The reconstituted solution should be stored in the vial at room temperature, but can be stored between 36oF to 86oF (2oC to 30oC) for up to 4 hours after reconstitution.
+17. The reconstituted solution should be stored in the vial at room temperature, but can be stored between 36 oF to 86 oF (2 oC to 30 oC) for up to 4 hours after reconstitution.
 After reconstitution with the specified volume of diluent, each vial contains approximately 1 mg per mL SEVENFACT (1000 micrograms per mL).

 For Intravenous Use Only.

 SEVENFACT is a white to off-white lyophilized powder for reconstitution in a colorless solution for injection.
-It is supplied in single-dose vial sizes containing 1 mg or 5 mg of coagulation factor VIIa (recombinant)-jncw.
+It is supplied in single-dose vial sizes containing 1 mg, 2 mg or 5 mg of coagulation factor VIIa (recombinant)-jncw.

 After reconstitution with the appropriate volume of Water for Injection diluent, each mL of SEVENFACT contains 1 mg per mL of coagulation factor VIIa (recombinant)-jncw (1,000 micrograms per mL).